 One of my absolute favorite projects so far has been to carry out a VR Experience for the European Commission.

-DG-ECHO (European Civil Protection and Humanitarian Aid Operations) is active worldwide and yet it was not only unknown to me before.
+DG-ECHO (European Civil Protection and Humanitarian Aid Operations) is active worldwide yet mostly unknown to the public.
 Through a virtual reality experience, citizens can now live to see how the EU is helping to save lives worldwide.

-Thus, I had the chance to travel to Belgium, Denmark and Bangladesh to film three 360° videos, which can be watched later in the VR app.
+Thus, I had the chance to travel to Belgium, Denmark and Bangladesh to film three 360° videos.
+The content was later put into a VR application to be watched on Samsung GearVRs.
 The whole installation is traveling through Europe, which can be exhibited here: https://ec.europa.eu/echo/resources-campaigns/campaigns/eusaveslives_en

 In Belgium, the ERCC (Emergency Response Coordination Centre) is the command center from which crises are being coordinated, how the name already tells it.